 The contest came down to a mano a mano duel between Skywalker and Dr. J. After the preliminaries, everyone knew it would.
 Skywalker led off with the world's first double-pump reverse 360° dunk, provoking a primal scream from every man, woman, child and popcorn vendor in the arena.
 The prodigious feat would have stood up in any dunk contest held ever since—that is, every dunk contest that didn't include Dr. J.

 The Doctor remained poker-faced.
 He'd seen enough of Skywalker to grasp that even a human pogo stick like himself would be required to improvise something so spectacular that it had previously been deemed impossible.
 And then he went Buddhist.
 He closed his eyes for a second.
 Maybe he didn't know he was channeling the universe, but I recognized the look.
 In that single second, the universe responded.
 Dr. J walked calmly up to the free-throw line, paused, then started retreating, purposefully marking off the strides, going all the way back to the other end of the court.
 Then everyone knew what was coming—he's actually going to take off from the free-throw line and attempt to slam it home!
 No one had ever seen a foul line dunk, for the simple reason that one had never been attempted.
 Everybody was on the edge of their seats in anticipation.

 Then he blasted off.
 His Afro was so big it was blowing!
-Palming the read, white and blue globe as easily as if it were a ping pong ball, he hit the free throw line, went airborne like he'd just been shot out of an enormous slingshot, and just kept soaring until he reached high up over his high then threw that baby down.
+Palming the read, white and blue globe as easily as if it were a ping pong ball, he hit the free throw line, went airborne like he'd just been shot out of an enormous slingshot, and just kept soaring until he reached high up over his head then threw that baby down.

 Gasps of disbelief.

 Delayed roars of appreciation from the same home crowd desperately pulling for Skywalker to win.